-• The strategy is aiming to improve the quality and accessibility of the historic environment and will not introduce any direct pricing policy for the sector.
-However, as noted in the Options section, new guidance, advice, and standards could indirectly result in higher operating costs for provision of heritage goods and services, which may have to be passed to consumers given the sector's relative reliance on commercial income.
+• The strategy is aiming to improve the quality and accessibility of the historic environment, with a particular emphasis on inclusion of vulnerable groups and will not introduce any direct pricing policy for the sector.
+However, as noted in the Options section, new guidance, advice and standards could indirectly result in higher operating costs for provision of heritage goods and services, which may have to be passed to consumers given the sector's relative reliance on commercial income.
 While some goods and services may necessarily have to increase prices to deliver economic, social and environmental objectives, and some attractions may increase in price, the majority of the historic environment will not be subjected to direct charges.
 Support will also be explored to ensure full inclusion of vulnerable groups.